 \subsection{Constructions}

 In this paper, we assume the reader has some familiarity with log geometry; for references, see \cite{Ka1, Ka2}.
-The following is the local model used in the mirror symmetry program of Gross and Siebert, see \cite{Gross-Siebert-logI}.
+We first describe the local model used in the mirror symmetry program of Gross and Siebert, see \cite{Gross-Siebert-logI}.

 Let $N \cong \Z^n$ be a lattice of rank $n$ and $N_\R := N \otimes _\Z \R$ the real vector space it spans.
-Let $\Sigma \subset N_\R$ be a complete smooth fan which defines an $n$-dimensional smooth projective toric manifold $Y$.
+Let $\Sigma \subset N_\R$ be a smooth complete fan which defines an $n$-dimensional smooth projective toric manifold $Y$.
 Since $Y$ is projective, there is a strictly convex piecewise linear function $\psi$ on $|\Sigma|$ with only integral slopes.
 The subset

 is a strictly convex rational polyhedral cone and hence defines an affine toric variety